microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

 - 👍 Easy styling of components based on their state.
 - 👍 Offers the flexibility to declare both transitions and animations.
 - 👍 Can be applied to multiple elements simultaneously.
-- 👍 Animations/Transitions can be easily overridden on the application side.
+- 👍 Users can easily override Animations/Transitions just by changing CSS.

 #### Cons